carbon-design-system/carbon/packages/styles/scss/fonts/README.md

   - Inspect the text, make sure it says "network resource" for the font
 - Seems like TTF is missing for Sans Variable
 - Seems like JP is missing in latest beta
+- Are hinted fonts always `complete` instead of split?

 Fonts